-Gamma Bands is one of several indicators that we publish daily in our SPX Report.
-Overall, the market appears as though it wants to continue the melt-up that began after the March 2020 bottom.� However, maintaining the high growth rate is a challenge that leaves the market in a fragile state.
+The Gamma Band model is one of several indicators that we publish daily in our SPX Report.
 With stocks continuing to extend historically high valuations, risk management tools are more important than ever to manage the next drawdown, whenever it comes.

-A sample of the SPX report can be downloaded.� Please visit our website to learn more about our daily reports and quantitative algorithms.
+A sample of the SPX report can be downloaded from this link.� Please visit our website to learn more about our daily reports and quantitative algorithms.